Superalgos/Superalgos/docs/pages/suite/suite-testing-overview.md

 | :---: | :---: |
 | ![session-backtesting](https://user-images.githubusercontent.com/13994516/66930152-7990a900-f034-11e9-8f97-2216e139cf40.png) | ![session-paper-trading](https://user-images.githubusercontent.com/13994516/66930155-7990a900-f034-11e9-9c87-0f5627c6f219.png) |

-A simulation is a visual representation over the charts of any of the forms of strategy testing available within the platform:
+A simulation is a visual representation over the charts of any of the forms of strategy testing available within the system:

 * **Backtesting:** testing over historic data;